TrentBrunson/Turbo_Learning/README.md

 We obtained reliable CFB data from the ESPN API, allowing us to analyze several years of data, which we have narrowed down to 6 years.
 Based on the amount of data we have, we believe these years are enough to accurately identify trends.

 ### Question The Team Hopes To Answer:
-After completeling the project, we hope to be able to answer the following question:
+After completing the project, we hope to be able to answer the following question:
 * What is the likelihood that the opposing team will call on a "run" or "pass" based on the play, distance or time?
 * Are there any variables that affect the decision call?
 If so, what are they?